mpsilfve/mpsilfve/ascii_converter/README.md

    <code>echo -e \`cat pelosi.ascii\`</code>

-To view a plain ASCII image, use cat or your favorite editor.
+To view a plain ASCII image, use cat or your favorite text editor.

 ASCII to Image
 --------------